trych/kirby-field-composer/README.md

 ### `$field->list($split, $join, $conjunction, $serial, $each, $all, $when)`

 Converts a field's value into a formatted list with advanced processing options.
-This method can handle any field type that represents a list: strings (with custom separators), structure fields, pages fields, files fields, users fields, or blocks fields.
-The method provides options to format the output with custom separators and conjunctions, process individual items, and transform the entire list.
+This method can handle any field type that represents a list: strings (with custom separators), structure fields, pages fields, files fields, users fields or blocks fields.
+The method provides options to format the output with custom separators and conjunctions, process individual items and transform the entire list.

 - **`$split`:** Pattern to split string value, `null` for auto-detect, `false` to force array handling (non-array fields will be treated as single item)
 - **`$join`:** String to join list items.
 Defaults to `, ` or the user-defined `listJoinSeparator` option